-Himalayan Trust supporters are helping the community of Musey in the mountainous Solukhumbu region build a seismic-resistant water system that will supply safe water to homes in the village.
+Himalayan Trust supporters have helped the community of Musey in the mountainous Solukhumbu region build a seismic-resistant water system that will supply safe water to homes in the village.

 Like many areas in Nepal, Musey village in the mountainous Solukhumbu region was badly affected by the 2015 earthquakes.
 Many homes collapsed and the water tank and water system were destroyed beyond repair.